No-Needle, No-Scalpel Vasectomy

 Vasectomy reversal is possible but success is not guaranteed and depends largely on how long ago it was done.
 The decision to opt for a vasectomy remains a highly personal one in which the potential risks and benefits must be considered, including the possibility that you may change your mind, so it is much better to consider it as a permanent procedure.

-Sperm do not suddenly build up in the testicle, so the development of an inflammatory cascade, blow out and scarring of the fine epididymal tubules is avoided.
+Sperm do not suddenly build up in the testicle, so the development of an inflammatory cascade, blowout, and scarring of the fine epididymal tubules is avoided.

 Sperm flow is directed and absorbed under the skin rather than left to clog up the tubules.

-An open ended vasectomised patient is unlikely to be aware that they have had a vasectomy unlike the closed ended vasectomy patients that often experience some form of aching and tenderness.
+An open-ended vasectomised patient is unlikely to be aware that they have had a vasectomy, unlike the closed-ended vasectomy patients that often experience some form of aching and tenderness.

-The nature of this technique prevents the build-up of sperm and the associated congestion (post vasectomy pain syndrome), a lower rate of postoperative pain, and a better potential for vasectomy reversal in the future
+The nature of this technique prevents the build-up of sperm and the associated congestion (post-vasectomy pain syndrome), a lower rate of postoperative pain, and a better potential for vasectomy reversal in the future